Athalanallur Aadi Moolam Gajendra Varadan Temple

 Temple Layout:

-The temple is located on the banks of the beautiful river Tamraparni.
-You can find the river on the backside of the temple.
+The temple is beautifully situated on the banks of the Tamraparni River, with the river flowing behind the sanctum.

 Happy travelling.